 I’m sitting in the most uncomfortable hotel room I’ve ever been in.
-Considering how much it costs and its 4 star rating, there is no reason why our room should stink of smoke, have a bed with a mattress that seems to be made entirely of wood and have the constant drone of super bikes outside.
+Considering how much it costs and its 4 star rating, there is no reason why our room should stink of smoke, have a bed with a mattress that seems to be made entirely of wood instead of a soft cool gel mattress or something and have the constant drone of super bikes outside.
 To be fair the super bikes aren’t the hotel’s fault, although they did build the hotel by Brands Hatch so it kind of is.
 The lobby is constantly filled with people in Suzuki and Yamaha outfits strutting around in full bike gear without ever seeming to actually go away and get on a bike.
 I think that none of them are capable of riding a bike, but are hoping that if they wander round long enough someone will ask them if they are racing.
 They all sit in the bar, the bar with the super bikes awkwardly balanced in the middle of it, waiting and hoping that will happen.
 And if it ever does they will get 30 seconds of happiness before they have to admit they aren’t allowed on the bikes and had caught the bus.
 Super bikes aren’t even that super.
 They just look like normal bikes and don’t even have a cape on or anything.
 Rubbish.

 We are in the hotel for our good friend’s wedding.
 Its going to be pretty awesome and I’m really pleased for them both.
 They are our first friends from uni to get married which is all a little bit freaky.
 I’ve had two other friends get married but one was from school and the other didn’t marry someone else from uni, so this one is the first official proper one.
 Sort of.
 Its really nice but also a little bit weird, almost as though after today they will become old and grown up properly. even though they won’t and I’ll still shoot Rob on Xbox live as often as possible.
 There is a small group of about 6 of us who are dealing with this by spending today getting plastered.
 That’s drunk, not covered in plaster.
 We actually arrived yesterday afternoon and started drinking.
 I had originally planned to try and get a gig last night, but instead an audition popped up yesterday morning so I decided that that would be enough work for the day.
 I don’t like to overachieve on a bank holiday.
 It just seems like I’m disgracing the idea of Easter.
 To be fair I am probably disgracing the idea of Easter by not being at all religious and thinking that its highly unlikely that Jesus came back to life after properly dying.
 Only John Locke in Lost can do that.